tfenster/end2end/source/_posts/2020-02-01-interfaces-in-al-and-why-that-matters.md

 }
 {% endhighlight %}

-Now if some code wants to get a number sequence if would just ask the platform for the current implementation of the `INumberSequence` interface and use that.
+Now if some code wants to get a number sequence, it would just ask the platform for the current implementation of the `INumberSequence` interface and use that.
 If the default is still in place, that is used and if some extension has replaced it, the replacement is used.
 This would also require some kind of dependency injection mechanism, but that also is something that becomes possible now that we have interfaces!
 Maybe it could be something like this:

 {% highlight c# linenos %}
 local procedure CreateInvoice()